 Cannabis businesses operate in a harsh federal tax environment.
 While the Department of Justice has taken a step back from prosecuting cannabis dispensaries, the Internal Revenue Service has aggressively enforced IRC 280E, scrutinizing costs-of-goods-sold, and auditing cash-based cannabis businesses.

-The Internal Revenue Service has aggressively pursued audits and application of IRC 280E against marijuana dispensaries operating legally under state law.
+The Internal Revenue Service has aggressively pursued audit and application of IRC 280E against marijuana dispensaries operating legally under state law.
 In brief, while IRC Section 162 entitles most businesses to deduct business expenses, and IRC Section 179 allows for deductions for depreciation of assets used in a business, IRC 280E provides that no deduction is allowed for an amount paid or incurred in carrying on a business if the business consists of trafficking in a controlled substance.

 IRC 280E has a devastating effect on the effective tax rate of marijuana dispensaries.
 Without deductions for payroll, leases, equipment, and other business expenses, nearly every marijuana dispensary must engage in detailed tax planning, including properly calculating cost of goods sold.